 International Relations Online students are charged tuition on a per credit hour basis.
-For all International Relations Online students, tuition is $1,880 per credit hour for the fall 2017, spring 2018, and summer 2018 terms.
+For all International Relations Online programs, tuition is $2,160 per credit hour for the Fall 2023, Spring 2024, and Summer 2024 semesters.

 The number of credits varies by program:

 Required Credit Hours